githubpartners/microsoft-learn/github/manage-work-on-github-with-projects/includes/2-how-to-create-a-project.md

 5. Once you are ready to add the issues and pull requests to your project, click on green button titled **Add selected item** in the bottom right corner.

-In the next unit you will learn how to organize and prioritize your project in order to keep your tasks on track.
+In the next unit you'll learn how to organize and prioritize your project in order to keep your tasks on track.